 An exhibit or appendix showing the change in the Appointed Actuary's estimates from the prior Actuarial Report, including extended discussion of factors underlying any material changes.
-The
+The exhibit or appendix should illustrate the changes on a net basis, but should also include the changes on a gross basis, if relevant.
+If the Appointed Actuary is newly-appointed and does not review the work of the prior Appointed Actuary, then the Appointed Actuary should disclose this.

 The Instructions require the Appointed Actuary to include in the Actuarial Report an exhibit that summarizes changes in the Appointed Actuary's estimates from the prior analysis, with extended discussion of significant factors underlying the changes.
 These requirements seem to be intended to apply to the change in the Appointed Actuary's prior period estimates since the previous Actuarial Report.
-This exhibit or appendix is to show the change in the Appointed Actuary's estimates, not the company's.
+This exhibit or appendix is to show the change in the Appointed Actuary's estimates for the change in the company's.